fabrizioromanelli/ssr-lambda/README.md

 *Published February 22, 2019*

 This App implements the server-side rendering App using React Router, express and the lamba for AWS.
+Thanks [Zac Fukuda](https://www.mokuji.me/article/universal-app-react-router) for the inputs! :)

 ## Features
 1. **Centralized Routes**